hbirchtree/jason/README.md

  - A GUI for making Jason-compatible JSON files?

 Planned features or things to do:
- - Desktop file generation (Easy)
- -  A window for showing error messages if there are any (Easy, too)
- -  Making a manual on how it all works.
-(Currently, one has to read the code in order to comprehend how it works.)
-(Kind of done?
-The MANUAL.md file is really ugly, though.)
+ - Nothing.
+I'm done with this for now.

 Finished features:
  - The GUI!
 It is quite simple, but it works in a satisfactory way, not taking up more space than it needs to.
  - A decent enough structure for JSON, still needs *some* more features as I have been writing the parser to cope with the example files which do not bring up every possible scenario, but the ground work is there.
  - Tons of configurability for launching.
 Really needs a manual on how it works, but until then I (the developer) would say it works decently for a wide enough amount of features, and it is pretty fast even though there are some bad programming choices inside it.
 (Hash tables.
 Too many of them.)
  - Some ground-work for desktop actions, which already are parsed fully and launchable, but it needs a function that prints a .desktop file containing it all.
+ -  Making a manual on how it all works.
+(Currently, one has to read the code in order to comprehend how it works.)
+(Kind of done?
+The MANUAL.md file is really ugly, though.)
+ -  A window for showing error messages if there are any
+ -  Desktop file generation